morrislaptop/digital-risks/README.md

 ## Requirements

 -   You must include at least one test
--   Create a private repo (GitHub does this for free) and invite morrislaptop
+-   Create a PRIVATE repo (GitHub does this for free) and invite morrislaptop
 -   Include a README on how to run your solution

 ## Guidelines